Empowering consumers and ensuring safety

 Know your rights for returns when buying online and buying gifts.

-Alert to Perth motorists - fill up now to beat the petrol price rise
+Alert to Perth motorists – check FuelWatch to time your petrol purchase

 Review of Residential Parks (Long-stay Tenants) Act